nixpulvis/nixpulvis.github.io/_posts/2018-02-18-racket-contracts-with-blame.md

-As you can see, the contract system caught us when we tried to say that `happy?` was contractually obligated to be `#t`, but we assigned `(and #t false)`.
+As you can see, the contract system caught us when we tried to say that `happy?` was contractually obligated to be `#t`, but we assigned `(and #t
+#f)`.
 Strings, numbers, and regexs all work as you'd expect.
+Predicate
-Predicate functions are also pretty straightforward, and provide an easy way to check whatever condition you'd like.
+functions are also pretty straightforward, and provide an easy way to check whatever condition you'd like.